furyfire/homie-esp8266/docs/others/cpp-api-reference.md

 // This is not a typo
 ```

 Set the name and version of the firmware.
 This is useful for OTA, as Homie will check against the server if there is a newer version.
+Be aware, that the function is implemented as a `define` macro.
+If you want to define the name or version outside the function call, you need to do so in the form of a `define` as well.

 !!! warning "Mandatory!"
     You need to set the firmware for your sketch to work.